The Ultimate Guide to Creating Your Own Online Portfolio

 Now You Need a Domain Name

 Once you’ve decided on a host, you can sign up.
 At this stage, you’ll need to register your Domain Name.
 If you already own your domain, then you can use it now, or transfer it, as the case may be.
 Alternatively, you can register your domain once you’ve signed up for hosting.
+For this, you can perform a domain name search.

 Quick tip: This is also something worth looking at when choosing a host, as some packages will include a free domain registration and/or a free domain transfer.